jbx-protocol/juice-docs-v1/protocol/contracts/jbdirectory/write/setcontrollerof.md

 _A controller can be set if:_

-* the project owner or an operator is changing the controller.
+* the message sender is the project owner or an operator is changing the controller.
 * or, the controller hasn't been set yet and the message sender is the controller being set.
 * or, the current controller is setting a new controller.